Primary tabs

 Feedback

-Throughout the PhD, students can expect to receive feedback from their supervisors, who they will meet for regular supervisions, and assistance from those working in the same research group.
+Throughout the PhD, students can expect to receive feedback from their supervisors, whom they will meet for regular supervisions, and assistance from those working in the same research group.
 Supervisors will also submit a termly report on students' progress which will be made available via an online system, and students will have an opportunity to submit a self evaluation report during the first term of each academic year.

 Every student is also allocated an adviser, who is available for consultation alongside the supervisor.
 Additionally, in the initial training phase, students will receive feedback from their assignments from the University of Bristol.